Our permanent displays cover two floors within the listed building which was once the Radstock Market Hall.

 Around the ground floor we tell the story of the coalmines, the mining communities of Radstock and the local trades and industries which supported that community.

-Radstock Co-operative Society was founded in 1868.
-Our shop is set out as it would have been circa 1930; and nearby is the fully restored Co-op bakers van from 1903.
+Radstock Co-operative Society was founded in 1868: our old Co-op shop is set out as it would have been circa 1930.

 •The breweries at Oakhill, Holcombe and Radstock.